You're a fool! No weapon forged can harm me! Buffy:

 - "Car possessed by ghost" qualifies all on its own.
 Especially as the novel's protagonist already theorises that it's a result of post-modern blood sacrifice magic ritual.
 Specifically, the previous car's owner's attitude towards the machine, and its history as well (two of the guy's family members died in it), equaled to having unknowingly performed a kind of enchantment ritual on the car.

 - Another one of Stephen King's works, a short story called The Mangler, revolves around a demon-possessed steam-press ironing machine.
-Which got accidentally possessed because over time the various ingredients needed for the possession ritual have been on the clothes it's washed.
+Which got accidentally possessed because over time the various ingredients needed for the possession ritual have been on the clothes it's washed or have been accidentally dropped in by workers using the machine.
 Virgin blood?
 Check.
 Foxglove?
 Digitalis pills left in a pocket.
 And so on and so forth.

 - The Water Ghost of Harrowby Hall, by John Kendrick Bangs, is a short story involving a watery ghost who appears for one hour, every Christmas Eve, at midnight, to the owner of the eponymous Hall.
 They tried waterproofing, and it doesn't work.
 Steam-heating only shortens her visit by a few minutes and is hell on the woodwork.
 The correct solution is to wear several layers of warm, waterproof clothing and a diving helmet, then go out onto the lake so she freezes, then put her in a frozen warehouse, lined with asbestos with fireproof walls so it can't burn down.
 "Congeal, madam, congeal!"
 This was written circa 1894, by the way.